 Here’s how I try to keep abreast of all the arts:

 I am a frequenter of Music in Bristol and hope to get to know the Repertoire at St Georges Brandon Hill.
-And I sing in the Nalisea Choral Society.
+And I sing in the Nailsea Choral Society.

-I have acted in two plays put on the Crucible main stage by Sheffield’s People’s Theatre: The Sheffield Mysteries in 2014 and Dream in 2016 both of them written by Chris Bush and directed by Daniel Evans.
-I have recently joined Bristol Old Vic Adult theatre group and am looking forward to our first performance.
+Before I left Sheffield I acted in two plays put on the Crucible main stage by Sheffield’s People’s Theatre: The Sheffield Mysteries in 2014 and Dream in 2016 both of them written by Chris Bush and directed by Daniel Evans.
+I have recently joined Bristol Old Vic Adult theatre group and am looking forward to this term's performance.